angellox/angellox/README.md

 ### Ángel Cruz - @angellox

-Hi, I’m @angellox this is my little summarize about me.
-I've been working on a wide variety of projects about web design and AI, you'll be able to check them soon.
-I like to experiment with programming and things related to telecommunications for allowing people keep communicated.
+Hi, I’m @angellox (Ángel De La Cruz) this is my little summarize about me.
+I've been working on a wide variety of projects about Web Design and AI.
+I love building applications with two special stacks MERN and LAMP (you can check them out on my GitHub), and also keeping updated of new technologies, frameworks, etc. I like to read data structures, algorithms and undergo with programming and things related to telecommunications to allow people to communicate.
 I hope you're here because you got a love for programming & technology like me.

 P.D: I'm a really big fan of Linux, by the way.